Become a Drexel HOPE Patient

 Who is eligible for our services?

-Adults in need of opioid dependence treatment who are not currently receiving medication for opioid use disorder (MOUD) from an outpatient provider are eligible for our services.
+- Adults in need of treatment for opioid use disorder, alcohol use disorder, or stimulant use disorder who are not currently receiving treatment from an outpatient provider

 You don’t need health insurance or an ID card to be a Drexel HOPE patient.